bmuschko/cka-crash-course/exercises/04-etcd-backup-restore/solution/solution.md

 ...
 ```

-The `etcd-kube-master` Pod will be recreated and points to the restored backup directory.
+The `etcd-kube-control-plane` Pod will be recreated and points to the restored backup directory.

 ```
-$ kubectl get pod etcd-kube-master -n kube-system
-NAME               READY   STATUS    RESTARTS   AGE etcd-kube-master   1/1     Running   0          5m1s
+$ kubectl get pod etcd-kube-control-plane -n kube-system NAME                      READY   STATUS    RESTARTS   AGE etcd-kube-control-plane   1/1     Running   0          5m1s
 ```

-In case the Pod doesn't transition into the "Running" status, try deleting it manually with the command `kubectl delete pod etcd-kube-master -n kube-system`.
+In case the Pod doesn't transition into the "Running" status, try deleting it manually with the command `kubectl delete pod etcd-kube-control-plane -n kube-system`.